ntimo/hcloud-windows/README.md

 # hcloud-windows
-This .sh scripts starts a Windows server in the Hetzner.de cloud from a snapshot.
+This .sh scripts starts a Windows server in the Hetzner.com cloud from a snapshot.

 The script will start your Windows server from a snapshot, update the dynDNS in case the IP changes and then when you want to stop it create a new snapshot and delte the server.

+## Requierments
+1. A Hetzner.com account

 ## Setup
 1. you need to install the hcloud cli this can be done with: